MadKudu uses two metrics to measure the performance of a model: Recall and Precision.

 Sales team says the scoring is letting through leads that shouldn't be marked qualified (false positive) and wasting their time.

-Sales team says the scoring is not letting through good leads (false negative), making them lose potential gain
+Sales team says the scoring misses potential converters (false negative), making them miss out on opportunities

 If this seems still obscure, here is an (extreme) example: Let's say you are a B2B Enterprise Payroll software, what would your Sales team think if: